utkarsh009/heliota/README.md

 ![Project Cover](https://i.imgur.com/RjLkxlg.png)
 ## Introduction
 **Disclaimer**: I have not put any malicious code in any of the files.
 If you end up losing your funds because of your own carelessness (like using online seed generator, forgetting your seed etc.), then I'm not responsible for it.
 Please write down your seed/password on a piece of paper and store it in a safe location.
 If you lose your seed, you will not be able to access your funds, because Heliota wallet needs you to enter your seed everytime you launch it and verifies it against the encrypted seed, which can only be decrypted by using your seed.<hr><br>
+**NOTE: This commit breaks compatibility with previous commits and you must create new wallets using your previous seeds.
+On the brighter side, all the data is now encrypted and is only decrypted when you use the wallet.**<hr><br>
 Heliota is a secure, lightweight, cross-platform and architecture independent wallet for Iota.
 It is designed keeping simplicity and functionality in mind.
 If your machine runs Linux/macOS/Windows, it will most probably run Heliota, be it the latest and greatest, tech has to offer, or a low power Raspberry Pi.<br>
 All you need for running this wallet are:
 1. `node.js`, which you can probably install via your package manager.